 The daily schedule includes structured and supervised recreation time.
 Our recreation building provides year round indoor recreation.
 Seasonal outdoor activites are also enjoyed.
 School and community resources are also utilized when possible.
-Various activities include basketball, sports events, volleyball, swimming, softball, arts and drama, crafts, football and weight lifting.
+Various activities include basketball, sporting events, volleyball, swimming, softball, arts and drama, crafts, football and weight lifting.

 » Outpatient Chemical Dependency Treatment at this facility

-» Cognitive behavior curriculum
+» Cognitive Behavior Curriculum

 » Short term care available from 1 to 30 days

-» Community service worksite
+» Community service and MN CEP work site

-» Title 4E Eligible Program
+» Title IV-E Eligible Program

 » Transportation provided for court and appointments